 homework to me online, please know that I prefer to get it at school.
 However, if you are up against

-a deadline, you can explain that to me and then send it by email in the text of an email.
+a deadline, you can explain that to me and then send it by email.
+Please put

 If you want to email me a Draft